Zatte/google_sheets_proxy/Readme.md

 # Google sheets (basic auth) proxy

 Simple POC of adding basic auth protection to google sheets exports (as this is not provided natively).
-Can be deployed as a cloud function to be serverless.
+Can be deployed as a cloud function or to be serverless.
+A slightly better alternative to publishing documents completely open.

 ## License
 Copyright 2020 Mikael Rapp